Chatbot Analytics: The 7 Most Important Metrics To Track Success

 Studies have shown that aiming to deflect anywhere between 40% to 80% of queries is a realistic goal.

-In general, you should train your chatbot to handle common customer requests by building pre-defined conversation paths.
+Many chatbots are programmed to handle common customer requests by building pre-defined conversation paths known as "decision trees".

 2. Unrecognized customer queries